KyleSpicer/classes/bash_aliases/READ.md

 - **Easy maintenance:** By separating aliases into the `.bash_aliases` file, you can easily manage and update your aliases without modifying the main `.bashrc` file.

 In this class, we will explore the concept of Bash aliases and how they can enhance your command-line experience.

+## Getting Started

+To get started with creating a .bash_aliases file, follow these steps:

+1. Open a terminal and navigate to your root directory.

+2. The `.bashrc` file is a hidden file.
+To view hidden files, enter the command `ls -la` in your terminal.

+3. Create a `.bash_aliases` file.
+If you haven't created this file before, it may not be present in your directory.
+To create it, simply enter `touch .bash_aliases` in your terminal.

+4. Open your `.bash_aliases` file.
+If you just created it, it will be blank.

+5. Now you're ready to add your own aliases and customize your Bash experience!

+By following these steps, you'll be able to set up and work with Bash aliases effectively.

+### Adding Aliases

+To get started with creating and using aliases, follow these steps: